• Skip to main content

 Yes!
 This cilantro dip is gluten-free, just make sure to also get gluten-free chips or pretzels for dipping.

-More Favorite Dips!
+More Favorite Dips and Appetizers!

 • A bowl of green avocado bean dip with basil, surrounded by veggies, pretzels and crackers for snacking.